 About

-I offer educational services and public speaking engagements designed to connect trend analysis and fashion history with the evolving landcapes of today’s textile industry and academia.
+I offer educational services and public speaking engagements that bridge textile history and trend analysis with the evolving landscapes of today’s industry and academia.

 My relationship to textiles starts with my ancestral Middle Eastern roots.
-My family name “Khawam” derives from the Arabic word "خام" (kham), meaning raw cloth, often wool or cotton.
-This rich connotation is deeply tied to material beginnings, stories, and the foundation of textile-making.
-This legacy is not only linguistic, it is lived through my passion and practice.
-Born in Lebanon, trained in France, and professionally grounded in New York, I draw from my multicultural background and international experience to nurture a comprehensive perspective on textiles.
+My family name, Khawam, comes from the Arabic word "خام" (kham), meaning raw cloth (often wool or cotton).
+It carries a rich connotation of material beginnings, stories, and the foundation of textile-making.
+For me, this legacy is not only linguistic but also lived through my passion for textiles.
+Born in Lebanon, trained in France, and professionally grounded in New York, I draw from my multicultural background and international experience to cultivate a comprehensive perspective on textiles.

-As an insight provider, educator, and researcher in fashion and textile studies, design, and global/local trends, my work is an ongoing exploration of textiles as a dynamic body of knowledge and awareness.
-Through my services, I aim to spark curiosity and inspire individuals and institutions to engage more thoughtfully with the materials, systems, and histories that surround us.
+As an educator, researcher, and insight provider in textile studies, I approach fabric as a dynamic field of knowledge and exploration that connects material culture, textile know-how, and global systems.
+My goal is to spark curiosity and inspire individuals to engage more thoughtfully with the materials and histories that surround us.

 TREND FORECASTING